Colton Underwood Is Engaged to Jordan C. Brown After Nearly a Year Together - E! Online

 His self-discovery journey was documented in Coming Out Colton, which was released on Netflix in December.
 While prompting the docuseries, Colton told The New York Times that he had been dating Jordan for months and the two were "very happy and very in love."

-The couple went Instagram official with their romance that same month, with Colton sharing a picture of Jordan and their dog.
+The couple went Instagram official with their romance that same month, with Colton sharing a picture of the 39-year-old political strategist and their dog.
 "Happy birthday to my dog loving...family man," he wrote in the caption.
 "Corn fed...love."

 Colton previously dated Cassie Randolph, who received his final rose on The Bachelor's 23rd season, for less two years before calling it quits in May 2020.
 Cassie filed a restraining order against Colton in September 2020, alleging that he stalked and harassed her in the months following their breakup.